vi/websocat/doc/endpoints.md

 ## SeqpacketListenFd

-Listen for incoming TCP connections on one TCP socket that is already ready for accepting incoming conenctions, with specified file descriptor (inherited from parent process)
+Listen for incoming TCP connections on one TCP socket that is already ready for accepting incoming connections, with specified file descriptor (inherited from parent process)

 Prefixes: